codeurjc-students/2025-GestionTuristica/README.md

 Functionalities have been sorted into three categories:
 - Basic: Basic functionalities that are not very complex and fundamental for the application.
-- Intermediate: Functionalities with a little more complexity, less vital to the app, but still necessary for the basic functionalities of the application.
+- Intermediate: Functionalities with a little more complexity, less vital to the app, but still necessary for the main services provided by the application.
 - Advanced: The most complex functionalities of the app.

 ### Basic functionalities